STM32 RS485 Communication with MAX485: UART Setup & Code

 Conclusion

-Browse STM32 Modbus Tutorials
+Browse STM32 Modbus RTU Tutorials

 Modbus #1.
 STM32 Master Reads Holding and Input Registers